dickon/energy-forecast/README.md

 - Hot water is handled by the system gas boiler up to March 2023, then immersion at various times of day, from March 2023 through October 2023 using solar power, and from October 2023 using overnight off peak electricity.
 This is because the gas boiler typically use 10kWh/day for hot water, and the immersion heater only uses 3kWh/day.
 (I'm interested in hot water tank heat pumps, but the noise is a concern).
- - 11.7kW of solar panels installed in January 2023.
  - Electricity and gas was supplied up to February 2023 by Ovo Energy on a cheap fixed tariff deal (2.66p/kWh 24.79p standing charge gas, 15.59p/kWh 23.33p standing charge electricity) which is no longer available.
  - 2 Tesla Powerwall 2 batteries installed September 2023.
 13.5kWh nominal each.
  - We switched to Octopus Flux in October 2023